We are so excited to launch our 2025 Conference by The Nurture Programme.

 Trauma isn’t who we are.
 But the way we survived it?
 That is a story of brilliance.
 And when we choose to turn toward our pain with presence, when we dare to disrupt the patterns handed to us, we become cycle-breakers.
 Bridge-builders.
 Hope-holders.
 We become the people we once needed — and the ones future generations will thank

-Here is the complex truth: while trauma doesn’t cause PDA, the lived experience of being a PDAer in a world that misunderstands, pathologises, and punishes these natural instincts can lead to trauma.
+Here is the complex truth: while trauma doesn’t cause neurodivergence, the lived experience of being Autistic, ADHD, OCD, or otherwise neurodivergent in a world that misunderstands, pathologises, and punishes these natural instincts can lead to trauma.

-Imagine being constantly told you’re manipulative, oppositional, or lazy — when in truth, your nervous system is screaming for agency.
+Imagine being constantly told you are manipulative, oppositional, or lazy — when in truth, your nervous system is screaming for agency.
 Imagine being forced to comply, to mask, to fit into systems that demand obedience over understanding.
 This is not just uncomfortable — it is traumatic.

-That’s why healing matters — not to fix the PDAer, but to create safety.
+That’s why healing matters — not to fix, but to create safety.

-Because when PDAers are met with curiosity instead of control, when they’re supported in autonomy rather than compliance, when the trauma that may have layered on top is gently untangled with compassion — that’s when the magic happens.
-That’s when PDAers thrive.
+Because when they are met with curiosity instead of control, when they’re supported in autonomy rather than compliance, when the trauma that may have layered on top is gently untangled with compassion — that’s when the magic happens.
+That’s when neurodivergent people thrive.

 They become the truth-tellers, the norm-breakers, the creatives, the cycle-breakers — not in spite of their wiring, but because of it.